KubraIsik/tobeto-test-assignments/assignment4/readme.md

-# Pair 1, group task.
+# Pair 1, group assignment.

 SQL Queries for __PostgreSQL__ to retrive data and information from Northwind Database.